persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

       - The **Plot matrix** tab: histograms of the distribution of each variable (diagonal) and scatter plots between each couple of **ξi** variables (off-diagonal).

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Select the variables to display and the columns order
-            - Export the figure
+        - Use the :ref:`Graph settings <firstgraphsettings>` window to set up graphical parameters.

-        - Interactions:
+        - Graph interactivity:
             - Right-click to select points
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

       .. image:: /user_manual/graphical_interface/field_analysis/MC_window_ksi_plotMatrix.png
           :align: center

 - The **Correlation** tab presents the empirical correlation of the output between the nodes of the mesh.

-  - The **Graphic settings** window (below the study tree) allows to:
-      - Export the figure
-      - Set up parameters:
+  - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters.
-          - Graph title (expected: string)
+  - Graph interactivity:
-          - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point)

-  - Interactions:
       - Left-click to translate the graph
-      - Mouse wheel up/down to zoom/zoom out
+      - Mouse wheel up/down to zoom in/zoom out

   .. image:: /user_manual/graphical_interface/field_analysis/MC_window_correlation.png
       :align: center

-- The **Parameters** tab reminds the user all the parameters values to perform the analysis.
+- The **Parameters** tab reminds the user of all the parameters values to perform the analysis.

 - The **Model** tab shows the model content used to perform the analysis.